rensongqi/rensongqi/README.md

 You can click the Preview link to take a look at your changes.
 --->
 - 👋 Hi, I’m @rensongqi
-- 👀 I’m interested in kubernetes and golang
+- 👀 I’m interested in devops
 - 📫 How to reach me rensongqi1024@gmail.com

 ## 🔭  Skill